How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 Read More: Does bankruptcy discharge debts from being sued by an insurance company?

+So, is it worth suing an uninsured driver?
 To establish whether it’s feasible or not to sue an uninsured driver, you’ll need to:

 - Hire an accident lawyer